 As a school of choice, we support the choice process.
 Parents/guardians who wish to transfer their child out of our school must first have an exit meeting with the school leader or other designee.
-If all parties decide the choice to leave is the optimal decision, parents must fill out the Denver Public Schools transfer paperwork and the sending school leader and receiving school leader may then approve or deny the transfer.
+If all parties decide the choice to leave is the optimal decision, parents must fill out the Denver Public Schools transfer paperwork.
+The sending school leader and receiving school leader may then approve or deny the transfer.
 Ultimately, DPS will review the transfer paperwork and the parent will be notified of the decision made.
-Until a final decision is made, student and family are responsible for attending school daily.
+Until a final decision is made, students and family are responsible for attending school daily.
+If transfer is out of district, the KIPP Colorado school must receive the name of school and confirmation of enrollment to finalize and process the withdrawal.